 One thing is for sure, this string of small communities, nature and shoreline is one heck of an amazing place for us all to explore.

-Take a look at 11 of the best things to do whilst you’re in the Hamptons on your next adventure.
+With that in mind, take a look at some of the best things to do in the Hamptons on your next adventure.
 Have the best time!

 1.)
 Enjoy the surf at Coopers Beach

 Coopers Beach is easily accessible from Southampton, with it (arguably) being one of the best beaches in the region.

 It doesn’t matter what season you visit, its sandy shores always draw a crowd, especially on a gloriously sunny day.
 Take yourself a picnic, enjoy the rays or even try your hands at surfing.

 If you’re looking for less crowded times, consider visiting during the weekdays as it’s one of the best things to do in the Hamptons that you’ll surely enjoy.

 The Montauk salt cave is an idyllic way to give yourself some relaxation time within these salt caves that are believed to help with a myriad of health problems like; stress, allergies etc. It’s a great way to just relax, meditate and see a different side to the Hamptons.